ahamez/protox/README.md

 MIX_ENV=prod mix protox.generate --output-path=/path/to/message.ex --include-path=. test/messages.proto test/samples/proto2.proto
 ```

 The `--include-path` option is the same as the option described in section [Specify import path](#specify-import-path).
+If multiple include paths are needed, simply add more `--include-path` options.

 The generated file will be usable in any project as long as protox is declared in the dependencies (the generated file still needs functions from the protox runtime).